yanamlnk/gradle-notes/contents/6-gradle-wrapper/README.md

 ```
 Next time you use Wrapper (any task), the new version will be downloaded.

-You can also specify distribution type:
+You can also specify the distribution type:
 ```
 ./gradlew wrapper --gradle-version=7.6 --distribution-type=bin
 ```
 Available options are `bin` and `all`.
 The default value is `bin`.
 `bin` - for binary distribution containing only the runtime, `all` - binary + sources + documentation

-You can also upgrade by generation distribution URL and manually changing the property in `gradle-wrapper.properties` file.
+You can also upgrade by generation distribution URL and manually change the property in `gradle-wrapper.properties` file.
 ```
 distributionUrl=https\://services.gradle.org/distributions/gradle-7.6-all.zip
 ```